robin-vjc/ml_e2e/README.md

 ## System Design

-* Training observability is ensured through experiment tracking using MLFlow
+* Model observability (training, lineage, deployment staging) is ensured via tracking with MLFlow
 * Training can be triggered either manually (developers running code locally) or by CI pipeline
 * The model is served by a custom flask server instead of relying on `mlflow serve`, to ensure that
   1. appropriate security could easily be added to the project if this service was to face the public internet